pnnl/tesp/doc/TESP_DesignDoc.rst

 coefficients obtained from the dictionary for that generator, and substitute *Pgen* into that cost function.
-In addition, the post processing script should add startup and shutdown costs based on *Pgen* transitions between zero and non-zero values; MATPOWER itself does not handle startup and shutdown costs.
+In addition, the post processing script should add startup and shutdown costs based on *Pgen* transitions between zero and non-zero values; PYPOWER itself does not handle startup and shutdown costs.
 Furthermore, aggregating across generators and times would have to be done in post-processing, using built-in functions from Python’s NumPy package.
 The repository includes